tkoz0/puzzles/samples/readme.txt

 Right: shaded cells

 Note: The rooms are shown first, followed by the numbers after a hyphen line (the 2 parts below with a hyphen line between them).
+For numbers >9, use digits A-F for 10-15 and continue alphabet.

 +-------+ +-------+ +-------+
 |@##@@##| |2  2 1 | |#   # #|